all current participating mentor host farms with Rogue Farm Corps farmer training programs

 Optional: Restoration projects along the creek that runs through our property include: mitigation of opportunistic plant species, establishing pollinator habitat, and planting of native shrubs.

 We intend to work alongside Apprentices, there will be specific demonstration and training at the beginning and we will make ample time to be available and work together to allow for questions to come naturally.
 Independence of work will be gained with experience and based on the comfort developed with each task.
 The extent of supervision will depend on experience and on the nature that we’ll often be working together.
+We will be working directly with the land, some days will be challenging but we will get through them together as a team.

 QUALIFICATIONS